tytydraco/yessleep/out/Passenger_29.md

 "For First Class.
 What's the cost difference?
 I'll pay it for her."

 "Sir, it's not about the cost.
-It's the rules."
+These are the rules."

 Roger came out from behind the curtain.
 "Hey.
 What's going on?
 Everything alright?"